-STFP 3: A more inclusive approach to peace and security
+STEP 3: A more inclusive approach to peace and security

-Making our global system more effective and open would also change where power lies within that system - this transformation is most pressing when
+Making our global system more effective and open would also change where power lies within that system - this transformation is most pressing when it comes to peace and security.

 Such a transformation could also open the door to push for further changes.
-We would like to see that cannot be the limit of formal governance either. of a formal mechanism for sub-state and non-state actors to accede to the Paris Climate Treaty.
-This sort of diversification of governance should be the norm,
+We would like to see a dilution of power within international systems, to match the dilution of power that is happening more broadly within our multipolar world.
+Power no longer resides merely with sovereign states, and so that cannot be the limit of formal governance either.
+In a recent essay for the UNA-UK publication Climate 2020 Edward Barbier suggested the establishment of a formal mechanism for sub-state and non-state actors to accede to the Paris Climate Treaty.
+This sort of diversification of governance should be the norm, not the exception.

-When it comes to the architecture of our global system, the General Assembly, the most egalitarian to the power relations of 1945 - a lesser one.
-As global superpowers fade into regional superpowers, regional bodies should come to the fore and to work together - with the African Union on Peacekeeping, with the G7 on reducing carbon
+When it comes to the architecture of our global system, the General Assembly, the most egalitarian body within our global system, should take a greater role and the Security Council - wedded to the power relations of 1945 - a lesser one.
+As global superpowers fade into regional superpowers, regional bodies should come to the fore and mechanisms for regional and international bodies to work together - with the African Union on Peacekeeping, with the G7 on reducing carbon emissions - should be strengthened.

-Yemen it is when it comes to peace and security significant effects on the system's credibility.
-A fix applied to other areas of work.
+As we have seen in recent quagmires in Syria and Yemen it is when it comes to peace and security that our global system is most publicly failing, with significant effects on the system's credibility.
+A fix here is badly needed and, when found, can then be applied to other areas of work.